Vtek/express-typescript-cucumber/README.md

 # Express, TypeScript & Cucumber

-This repository contains an express api example.
+This repository contains a Rest API example.